 It happens fairly often that we receive questions about recycled clothing and shoes and what happens once items are donated.
 It is a very simple process, but it is one that requires labor, time, and coordination.

 The process begins when a person decides that the time has come to donate out of season, out of style, or no longer needed items.
 Those items are ideally placed into bags and then tied for easier handling throughout the collection process.
 Bags of recycled clothing and shoes are then placed into Ecosmith bins.

 On predetermined routes each day, our team members drive around to each bin and collect the recycled clothing and shoes.
 After collection, the items are brought back to our shop where they are sorted into various categories.
 Shoes, toys, books, and household items are placed into boxes.
 Clothing and various textiles are compressed into 1000 lb bales.

 All material that can still be worn is sold with that goal in mind.
-Attempts are then made to repair damaged clothing and shoes that are no longer suitable for re-use are repaired.
-If those items are no longer repairable, they are recycled into wiping cloths and insulation.
-Items such as shoes can be ground up into a material used to create athletic and playground surfaces and more.
+Attempts are then made to repair damaged clothing and shoes.
+If those items are no longer repairable, they are recycled into wiping cloths, insulation, material used to create athletic and playground surfaces, and more.

 After all is said and done, 95% of the material that we receive is put to good use.

 If you are interested in making a donation, let us know and we can direct you to your nearest bin.